gluster/glusterfs/doc/developer-guide/translator-development.md

 When your translator is loaded, all of this information is used to parse the options actually provided in the volfile, and then the result is turned into a dictionary and stored as `xl->options`.
-This dictionary is then processed by your init function, which you can see being looked up in the first code fragment above.
+This dictionary is then processed by your init function, which is referenced by the `xlator_api` structure.
 We're only going to look at a small part of the `rot-13`'s init for now.

 ```